flhofer/dell_TB16_firmware/README.md

 * `VV.VV` release version
 * `FF` feature request or bugfix version

-It is still unclear how newer releases have smaller firmware versions, but this could be due to a customer's later feature request on an existing version.
-Thus, `140124_10.10_04` is possibly older than `131025_10.11_AB`.
+It happens that newer release dates have smaller firmware versions, but this is due to a customer's later feature request on an existing version.
+Thus, `140124_10.10_04` is an older base firmware than `131025_10.11_AB`.
 While all of them are made for ASM 1042A (`2104B_RCFG` in the file header), the bin contents in size (using hexdump) are that `10.10_04 < 10.11_A9 < 10.11_AB`, confirming the above versioning.
+I use `140124_10.10_04`, despite being older, because it is the only version that received a warm reset patch later on, solving the Ethernet controller hangup issue after suspend.
+Without the patch, the controller becomes inactive, and wake-on-LAN functionality is lost.
+To reconnect the controller without disconnecting the dock, you must run one of the scripts in `tools/`.

 > [!NOTE]
-> The Dell firmware updater checks only the last digits of the firmware version and may thus think their included firmware is newer.
-However, `asm.exe` is invoked and does not update.
+> The Dell firmware updater checks only the last digits of the firmware version (which technically is correct) and would want to update.
+However, `asm.exe` is invoked and does not update as it considers the release date too.
+So if you want to update to a newer firmware with an older release date, you need to run a manual force-write as described above.

 ## Official Flashing tools